Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 The Colour Spectrum: What State Are You Actually In?

 Yellow — Activated: Anxious, stressed, "on."
 Your nervous system has picked up a threat signal.
 Not crisis — but the engine is revving.
 A lot of founders live here full-time and mistake it for productivity.
+It isn't.

 Pink — Fawn: No boundaries, saying yes, overwhelmed.
-People-pleasing as a survival strategy.
-Taking on the wrong clients, undercharging, over-delivering — not from generosity, but from a body that believes saying no isn't safe.
+People-pleasing as a survival strategy — taking on the wrong clients, undercharging, over-delivering, not from generosity but from a body that believes saying no isn't safe.

-Most founders are cycling between Yellow and Purple with occasional spikes into Red, and brief visits to Pink whenever a client pushes back.
+Most founders are cycling between Yellow and Purple — with occasional spikes into Red, and brief visits to Pink whenever a client pushes back.

 Green is the destination.
 And you get there through your body, not your brain.

-Why Founder Stress Reads as Existential
+Why Founder Stress Reads as Existential (And Why Standard Advice Doesn't Touch It)

 Employee stress: "I need to do this well or there'll be consequences."